The Definitive Guide

 7. Stock Selection: The 7 Filters

-Ask yourself: “Would I hold this stock for two years if I had to?”
-If the answer is no, don't wheel it.
-You will get assigned at some point, and you need to be comfortable owning the shares.
-This rules out meme stocks, companies with questionable fundamentals, and anything you're only interested in because of the premium.
+This rules out meme stocks, companies with shaky fundamentals, and anything you're only looking at because the premium is fat.
 AAPL, MSFT, GOOGL — these are wheel stocks.
-A biotech with a binary FDA decision is not.
+A biotech waiting on an FDA decision is not.

-IV rank above 30 means the stock's current implied volatility is in the upper third of its 52-week range, which translates to richer premiums.
-When IV rank is below 20, premiums are thin and the annualized yields often don't justify tying up capital.
-You don't need extreme volatility — you need enough to get paid.
+IV rank above 30 means the stock's implied volatility is in the upper third of its 52-week range.
+That translates to richer premiums.
+When IV rank is below 20, premiums are so thin that the annualized yield doesn't justify tying up your capital.
+You don't need crazy volatility — you just need enough to get paid.

-Look for open interest above 500 at your target strike and tight bid-ask spreads (ideally under $0.10 for a $3 option).
-Illiquid options mean you'll overpay to enter and underpay to exit.
-Stocks like AAPL, TSLA, AMD, and SPY have exceptional liquidity.
-Smaller stocks can work if they have weekly options and reasonable spreads.
+Look for open interest above 500 at your target strike and tight bid-ask spreads (under $0.10 for a $3 option).
+Illiquid options mean you overpay going in and get underpaid going out.
+AAPL, TSLA, AMD, SPY — these have incredible liquidity.
+Smaller stocks can work if they have weeklies and reasonable spreads.

-Earnings announcements create unpredictable binary moves that can blow through your strike price overnight.
-If you're selling a 45 DTE put, check whether the company reports earnings within those 45 days.
-If it does, either skip the trade or choose a shorter expiration that ends before earnings.
+Earnings create unpredictable overnight gaps that can blow through your strike.
+If you're selling a 45 DTE put, check whether the company reports within those 45 days.
+If it does, skip the trade or pick a shorter expiration that ends before earnings.
 This is non-negotiable.
+I learned this the hard way.

-Don't wheel three tech stocks simultaneously.
-If the tech sector drops 10% in a week, you'll get assigned on all three at once.
-Spread your wheel positions across at least 2-3 different sectors: technology, financials, consumer discretionary, healthcare, etc. ETFs like SPY or QQQ provide built-in diversification as a single position.
+Don't wheel three tech stocks at the same time.
+If tech drops 10% in a week, you get assigned on all three at once.
+Spread your positions across at least 2-3 sectors: tech, financials, consumer, healthcare, etc. ETFs like SPY or QQQ give you built-in diversification in a single position.

 If the stock pays dividends, know the ex-dividend dates.
-Covered calls that are in-the-money near the ex-div date face early assignment risk — the call holder may exercise early to capture the dividend.
-This isn't necessarily catastrophic, but it disrupts your wheel cycle.
-Know the dates and factor them into your planning.
+Covered calls that are in-the-money near ex-div face early assignment risk — the call holder might exercise early to grab the dividend.
+It won't kill you, but it disrupts your cycle.
+Know the dates.
+Plan around them.

-Key Takeaway: Pass every stock through all 7 filters before wheeling it.
-The most important: would you hold it for 2 years?
-Is IV adequate?
+The short version: All 7 filters.
+Every time.
+No exceptions.
+Would you hold it for 2 years?
+Is IV worth it?
 Can you afford it?
 No earnings in your window?
-Most wheel failures start with bad stock selection.
+Most wheel blowups start right here — with picking the wrong stock.

 8. Strike Price & Expiration Selection

-Delta gives you a consistent framework across any stock price.
-A 0.20 delta on a $10 stock and a 0.20 delta on a $500 stock represent the same probability of assignment.
-Here's how the three tiers play out:
+Delta gives you a consistent framework no matter the stock price.
+A 0.20 delta on a $10 stock and a 0.20 delta on a $500 stock mean the same probability of assignment.
+Here's how the three tiers actually play out:

 ApproachDeltaProb OTMAnnualized YieldBest For